 We provide a wide variety of curricular and extra-curricular drama and dance opportunities for all our students, ranging from clubs and in-house productions and workshops, to West-End theatre trips and external performances at professional venues.
 Our extra-curricular programme is designed both to support the curriculum and to provide an entertaining and powerful learning experience for as many students as possible.

 We have a range of performance and rehearsal spaces from a fully-equipped lecture theatre to our ‘loft’ rehearsal space, the main hall for theatre in the round and outside spaces for open air or promenade productions.
-A performing arts centre will open in 2017.
+A performing arts centre will open in the spring of 2018.
 In recent years students have also staged productions at external venues in Cambridge including the ADC, Cambridge Arts Theatre, The Junction, Corpus Christi Playroom and the Mumford Theatre.

 We have a Theatre Director in Residence who plays a key role in our many drama productions each year, as well as developing our extra-curricular drama provision.